These delicious, filling fiesta lettuce wraps are vegan, gluten-free, oil-free, soy-free, AND nut-free. But, most importantly, they’re delicious!

 - Garnish with avocado.

-I feel as though I’ll be needing more of these next week to try to get my meals back on track!
+I feel as though I’ll be needing more of these wraps next week to try to get my meals back on track!
 Expo West has a fantastic/horrible way of having you live off of samples for longer than its three-day run.
-Oy.
-Hey, there’s worse problems out there, and I’m so glad that I’m able to attend and hopefully show you lots of goodies, next week, in a recap.
+Hey, there are worse problems out there, and I’m so glad that I’m able to attend and hopefully show you lots of goodies, next week!